midtown-ai/glossary/glossary/u.md

 # Universal Function Approximator

- A Neural network can approximate almost any function.
+ A [neural network] can approximate almost any function.
 The number of inputs need to be finite and each input should be able to be turned into numbers.
 Same for outputs.

  {% youtube "https://www.youtube.com/watch?v=0QczhVg5HaI" %}